TidBITS Turns 27: Pondering the Future

 This article marks our 27th anniversary, with continuous publication from 16 April 1990 to today.
 I can barely wrap my head around that number.
 If it were a person, TidBITS would be old enough to drive, vote, drink, and rent a car.
 On the downside, it would no longer be able to piggyback on its parents’ health insurance and should really move out of the basement already.

-Speaking of parents, Tonya and I have been publishing TidBITS for so long that our son Tristan, to whom many of you sent email when he was born in 1999, is now an 18-year-old high school senior who will be starting the next phase of his life at Cornell University’s College of Engineering this coming August.
+Speaking of parents, Tonya and I have been publishing TidBITS for so long that our son Tristan, to whom many of you sent email to when he was born in 1999, is now an 18-year-old high school senior who will be starting the next phase of his life at Cornell University’s College of Engineering this coming August.
 We’re looking forward to stepping back from day-to-day parental responsibilities and once again setting our own sails — Life 2.0, we call it.

 On the other side of the generation ravine, all our parents are now busily occupied by retirement.
 My most recent family tech support efforts went into helping my father and mother set up iCloud Photo Library so they could clean up their photo collection and run it as a screensaver on an old iMac that clings to life as a digital picture frame.
 They’re also deep into the project of digitizing many hundreds of older family photos in line with Joe Kissell’s recommendations in “Take Control of Your Digital Legacy.”